elbeejay/mcp-dataretrieval/README.md

 # MCP Wrapper to the USGS Python Data Retrieval Library

-This repository contains MCP-compliant functions for retrieving data using the USGS Python `dataretrieval` package.
+This repository contains MCP-compliant functions for retrieving data using the USGS Python `dataretrieval` package ([Link](https://github.com/DOI-USGS/dataretrieval-python)).
 There are two versions of the MCP implemented:

 1. `manual_mcp_dataretrieval.py`: A manual implementation of the MCP functions that interact with the `dataretrieval` package.

 2. `mcp_dataretrieval.py`: An automated implementation of the MCP functions that interact with the `dataretrieval` package that utilizes the MCP Python SDK.

 ## Installation and Setup